What can we assess with articles and reviews?

 The contemporary and authentic nature of this task will, doubtless, interest students leading to positive engagement.

 Ensuring that students are clear about the expectations - we have called this section essay variants and students need to be clear that this is not just an essay and understand fully the required format and expectations.
+You may need to think carefully about assessment criteria and how you are going to communicate these to students.

 We might need to check that students do not spend too long on this sort of task to the detriment of other work.